Beelzebubo/Tidy/README.md

 ## Known limitations (Yeah not everything is perfect not even this)

-- **JavaScript-rendered pages**: tables built client-side after load can't be extracted — only static `<table>` elements are found.
+- **JavaScript-rendered pages**: tables built client-side after load can't be extracted.
+Basically the sites that load tables with Javascript cannot be extracted,only static `<table>` elements containing sites can be extracted from URL.
+In such case best to copy the table you want and paste it in the field and do it that way.
 - **Multi-line cells**: cells that wrap across lines in the source paste aren't reconstructed.
 - **Mixed-delimiter soup**: pastes where separators vary within a line are handled best-effort with explicit warnings rather than silent guesses (e.g., `"Doe, Jane" 29 8.7` keeps the quoted name intact but may merge trailing single-space-separated numbers).
-- **Citations are plain text** — italics (journal/book titles) can't be carried into plain-text output; apply them in your document.
+- **Citations are plain text** — italics (journal/book titles) can't be carried into plain-text output and be applied in your document.
 Author/date coverage depends on each site's metadata quality; missing fields degrade gracefully ("n.d.", title-first citations).
 - **HTML `colspan`/`rowspan`** cells are read as flat text cells.

 ## License